 Title IX protection from discrimination extends to faculty, staff, students and visitors and includes such things as: sexual harassment, dating violence, domestic violence, or stalking.

 - To report possible relationship violence, sexual misconduct, sexual harassment, or stalking, use this Online Referral Form.

 - For additional reporting options, visit www.bellevuecollege.edu/titleix/how/fileacomplaint/.

 - If you have questions, please contact the Office of Title IX.

-- To report harassment, a bias incident, or a hate crime, complete the Bias Incident Report Form.
+- To report a bias incident or a hate crime, complete the Bias Incident Report Form.

 - If you have questions, contact the Office of Equity and Pluralism or BC Human Resources.

-Academic misconduct includes cheating, plagiarism, or fabricating data on an academic assignment.
+Academic dishonesty includes cheating, plagiarism, or fabricating data on an academic assignment.

-- To report alleged academic misconduct, please use the Academic Misconduct Report Form.
+- To report alleged academic dishonesty or misconduct, please use the Academic Dishonesty Report Form.

 - If you have questions about whether a behavior is a possible violation, please contact the Manager of Student Conduct.